 - Sync between machines with just

-pass git pull - Version history of all your passwords
+pass git pull - Version history of every password

-- Conflict resolution if you modify on two machines simultaneously
+- Conflict resolution when you change the same thing on two machines

 git clone git@gitlab.com:tom/password-store.git ~/.password-store